amanasmuei/mcp-server-malaysia-prayer-time/README.md

 3. Try restarting Claude Desktop
 4. Ensure the plugin is properly installed by running the verification commands above
 5. If you see "spawn uvx ENOENT" error:
-   - Make sure UVX is installed: `pip install uvx-cli`
+   - Make sure UVX is installed correctly (see Prerequisites section)
+   - If not using a virtual environment:
-   - Verify UVX is in your PATH: `which uvx`
+     - Run `which uvx` to verify it's in your PATH
-   - If not found, add Python scripts to PATH as described in Prerequisites
+     - If not found, add Python user bin to PATH as described in Prerequisites
+   - If using a virtual environment:
+     - Make sure your virtual environment is activated
+     - Run `which uvx` to verify it's available
    - Restart your terminal and Claude Desktop

 ### Option 2: Install as MCP Server